woodrowbarlow/stop-hb805/_posts/2025-07-23-letter-to-rep-pittman.md

 ---
+layout: post
-title:  "An Open Letter to Representative Pittman"
+title:  An Open Letter to Representative Pittman
-author: "Woodrow Barlow"
+author: Woodrow Barlow
 ---

 You voted as the only Democrat in favor of the HB-805 bill on June 25.
 Governor Stein vetoed it July 3 and it will soon be up for a vote again, possibly as soon as tomorrow.